2017 NFL Draft Scouting Report

 This could be the most complete back in a class potentially loaded with running back talent.
-After being a star his first two seasons in Tallahassee, Cook enters his junior year looking to cement a first-round grade.
+After being a star his first two seasons in Tallahassee, Cook's stats improved as a Junior, particularly in catching the ball.
 There may not be a running back in the country who can change the game like Cook.
 He is the definition of explosive.
 He has exceptional lateral ability and outstanding vision.
 He also has the straight-line speed to outrun most and gets from 0 to 60 as quickly as any back in the country.

 What is more impressive about Cook are the intricate skills he has that not all college backs display.
 For starters, he has excellent balance for a player that is barely over 200 pounds.
 This kind of balance points to terrific core strength, as well as a player that is comfortable playing with a low center of gravity.
 He also has very good hands and displays the traits that could make him an excellent route-runner out of the backfield.
 He wastes minimal steps coming in and out of his breaks where he shows off his explosion.
 Still, what I like the most about him is his dedication to running north and south.
 Many backs at the college level have a tendency to head for the sideline when trying to gain extra yardage.
 They are capable of outrunning the competition at that level but in the NFL, that doesn't happen.
 LeSean McCoy is possibly the most explosive back in the league, and very seldom does he actually turn the corner on defenses after being shut down inside.
 Cook's approach is set on always trying to get north and south, and that is a hard ideal to get through the egos and into the heads of college running backs.
 With Cook, it is already ingrained.